Mouni97AS/DRL_DQN_PPO/README.md

 <br />
 ![reward average](./results/DQN/dgnreward.PNG)
 <br />
-description of the code and the steps in the process for further information.
-Go to page 38 of the PDF folder and read section 5.
+For further information, description of the code and the process steps, Go to page 38 of the PDF folder and read section 5

 #### For testing the model we run the command: